Quasilinear Equations with Neumann Boundary Conditions: Introduction

 The energy functional is continuous but differentiable only along directions given by \( v \in H^1(\Omega) \cap L^\infty(\Omega) \) and we can not apply standard variational methods.
 This is due to the fact that

-since this quantity generally belongs to the Lebesgue space \( L^1(\Omega) \), which is not contained in \( (H^1(\Omega))' \) for \( N \geq 3 \).
+since this quantity generally belongs to the Lebesgue space \( L^1(\Omega) \), which is not contained in \( (H^1(\Omega))' \) for \( N \geq 2 \).
 This issue can be resolved using the abstract concept of weak slope, defined for continuous functions on a metric space, as developed in \cite{corvellec1993deformation,degiovanni1994critical}.
 This tool allows us to study quasilinear equations such as \eqref{P}.

-The Dirichlet case has been extensively studied, see for instance \cite{caninoquasilineare1,caninoserdica,nonsmooththeory1}.
+The Dirichlet case has been extensively studied in \cite{caninoquasilineare1, caninoserdica, nonsmooththeory1}, where the authors applied the quoted non-smooth critical point theory to prove the existence of \emph{infinitely many bounded solutions}.

-A quasilinear equation which extends the $p$-laplace equation (still in the Dirichlet case) was also studied by Arcoya and Boccardo \cite{arcoyaboccardo1}, where the functional was considered directly in the space \( W_0^{1,p}(\Omega) \cap L^\infty(\Omega) \).
-They proved the existence of a bounded solution through a priori estimates.
-Later, Candela and Palmieri in \cite{candela2009some} found infinitely many bounded solutions and developed the critical point theory for these functionals, always working within the Banach space \( W_0^{1,p}(\Omega) \cap L^\infty(\Omega) \).
-We prove the following existence result for the quasilinear elliptic equation with Neumann boundary conditions: \begin{theorem} Let $\lambda\in\R$ and assume that \eqref{a.1}-\eqref{a.4} and \eqref{g.1}-\eqref{g.2} hold.
+A quasilinear equation, still in the Dirichlet setting, was also investigated by Arcoya and Boccardo~\cite{arcoyaboccardo1}, who constructed a single bounded solution by means of a~priori estimates.

+Later, Candela and Palmieri, in \cite{candela2006multiple, candela2009some, candela2009infinitely}, obtained infinitely many bounded solutions in the case of this equation and a corresponding generalization, developing a differentiable critical point framework for such functionals, working in the space \( W_0^{1,p} \cap L^\infty \) where the functional becomes smooth.

+We prove the following existence result for a quasilinear elliptic equation with Neumann boundary conditions, representing (to the best of our knowledge) the first result in this framework. \begin{theorem} Let $\lambda\in\R$ and assume that \eqref{a.1}-\eqref{a.4} and \eqref{g.1}-\eqref{g.2} hold.
 If